Generic name: zonisamide [ zoe-NIS-a-mide ]

 Uses for zonisamide

-Zonisamide is used together with other medicines to control partial seizures (convulsions) in the treatment of epilepsy. zonisamide is an anticonvulsant that works in the brain tissue to stop seizures.
+Zonisamide is used together with other medicines to treat partial-onset seizures (convulsions) in the treatment of epilepsy.
+It acts on the central nervous system (CNS) to reduce the number and severity of seizures.

 Appropriate studies have not been performed on the relationship of age to the effects of zonisamide in children younger than 16 years of age.
 Safety and efficacy have not been established.

 Although appropriate studies on the relationship of age to the effects of zonisamide have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of zonisamide in the elderly.
 However, elderly patients are more likely to have age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving zonisamide.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.

 Using this medicine with any of the following medicines is not recommended.
 Your doctor may decide not to treat you with this medication or change some of the other medicines you take.